folio-org/raml-module-builder/README.md

 ## Tenant API

 The Postgres Client support in the RMB is schema specific, meaning that it expects every tenant to be represented by its own schema.
-The RMB exposes three APIs to facilitate the creation of schemas per tenant (a type of provisioning for the tenant).
-Post, Delete, and 'check existence' of a tenant schema.
-Note that the use of this API is optional.
+The Tenant API is asynchronous as of RMB 32 and later.
+The tenant job is initiated by a POST and may be inspected with GET and optionally be cleaned up with DELETE.

 The RAML defining the API:

    https://github.com/folio-org/raml/blob/raml1.0/ramls/tenant.raml

 By default RMB includes an implementation of the Tenant API which assumes Postgres being present.
+Implementation in
-Implementation in [TenantAPI.java](https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/impl/TenantAPI.java) file.
+ [TenantAPI.java](https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/impl/TenantAPI.java) file.
 You might want to extend/override this because:

 1. You want to not call it at all (your module is not using Postgres).
 2. You want to provide further Tenant control, such as loading reference and/or sample data.

-#### Extending the Tenant Init
+#### Extending the Tenant API

 In order to implement your tenant API, extend `TenantAPI` class: